RichardRivaldo/Machine-Learning/README.md

 Machine Learning A-Z

 ### Notes
-* I tweaked some parts of the code (including empty file name, undefined variables) so the user can use it more flexibly with their own datasets.
+* There are some intentionally left empty parts in the source codes to be filled with entries needed later.
+* Make sure to download and install libraries needed for the computational processes in Spyder IDE.